Menu

 It was common knowledge amongst the five COT Cases (who were being assisted by the Senate to access their previously withheld arbitration documents from Telstra) that Telstra had used two separate technical reports to support their arbitration defence of the COT Cases claims knowing then to be both fundamentally flawed.

-By 1999, using some of the late released Telstra FOI documents to the five COT Cases, I could prove that Telstra had perverted the course of justice twice during my arbitration.
+By 1999, using some of the late-released Telstra FOI documents regarding the five COT Cases, I could prove that Telstra had twice perverted the course of justice during my arbitration.

-The current 2023, Telstra corporate secretary Sue Laver has refused my request to provide the Senate and administrators to the COT arbitrations the same evidence she received in January and April 1998, which proves Telstra knowingly used one of those fundamentally flawed arbitration reports, namely the Cape Bridgewater BCI report as arbitration defence documents.
+The current 2024 Telstra corporate secretary, Sue Laver, has refused my request to provide the Senate and administrators of the COT arbitrations with the same evidence she received in January and April 1998.
+This evidence proves that Telstra knowingly used one of those fundamentally flawed arbitration reports, the Cape Bridgewater BCI report, as arbitration defence documents.

 This was the Bell Canada International Inc (BCI) report that Mr Neil Jepson, Barrister of the Major Fraud Group, worked with me on during 1999 and 2000, declaring my reporting as factual.

-Over three different three-day periods between 1998 and 2000, I worked alongside Mr Neil Jepson and assisted three other Victoria Police Investigators.
+Between 1998 and 2000, I worked alongside Mr Neil Jepson and assisted three other Victoria Police Investigators over three three-day periods.
 After working with the two male and one female officer, I knew I had, years before, chosen the wrong career—I wished I had joined the Victoria police force.
 These three officers were dedicated to their craft.

 After the Federal Government put the Major Fraud Group under political pressure to abandon the COT claims of fraud against Telstra, I met two senior Victorian police officers who apologized for what they realized was indeed an ordeal for me: my failed arbitration and the failed Victoria Police investigation.
 I was provided with a small A4 storage box, taped shut.
 They advised me my four larger boxes of evidence would be couriered to my designated location.
 I asked if this small package could be included, as I preferred not to carry it away.
 The look in the eyes of the police officer in charge was stern and direct, and when he stated, “NO, you take this box with you now,” I didn’t argue!

-It turned out that this box contained some startling documents I had not seen before that would shock most people, even today.
-Two of those documents were two In-camera Hansard records, dated 6 and 9 July 1998, but which indicated that their predecessors had allowed only five of the twenty-one legitimate COT claimants to have access to discovery documents and had also organized compensation for those five COT Cases (18 million dollars between them) in hush money.
+This box contained some startling documents I had not seen before that would shock most people, even today.
+Two of those documents were two In-camera Hansard records, dated 6 and 9 July 1998, which indicated that their predecessors had allowed only five of the twenty-one legitimate COT claimants to have access to discovery documents and had also organized compensation for those five COT Cases (18 million dollars between them) in hush money.
 All of that was accomplished so that the Telstra Corporation could be privatized.

 The Government believed that having the Senate investigate sixteen COT Case complaints would take years, as it had when the five litmus cases were assessed.
 So, the sixteen names on the Senate schedule list as still unresolved issues were destroyed.